What is a Negative Yield Bond?

 - As a monetary policy, a negative interest rate stimulates the economy by encouraging people to invest in other business opportunities rather than saving them in the banks.

-- This asset class can generate excess or positive returns in case of a lower market return (or lower risk-free rate) environment.
+- This asset class can generate excess or positive returns in a lower market return (or lower risk-free rate) environment.

 Recommended Articles

-This is a guide to Negative Yield Bond.
-Here we also discuss the introduction and example of negative yield bonds along with their advantages and strategies.
+This is a guide to Negative Yield bonds.
+We also discuss the introduction and example of negative yield bonds and their advantages and strategies.
 You may also have a look at the following articles to learn more –